foxburies/foxburies/README.md

 @  jester . death . narcissus   𓈊    avoid pronouns,  he / it if you have to

-taken 2x  ( matt , ditzy )    𓈊    15 years old    𓈊    bday is june 22
+taken 3x  ( matt , ditzy , tipsy )    𓈊    15 years old    𓈊    bday is june 22

 some things we enjoy right now    𝅄𝅄   no, im not a human.
 QSMP.  identity v.  dandys world.  phighting.  jesters.  birds.  flowers